algolia/jekyll-algolia/docs-src/src/getting-started.md

 ## Welcome to jekyll-algolia

-`jekyll-algolia` is a Jekyll plugin that lets you index all your content in an Algolia index.
+`jekyll-algolia` is a Jekyll plugin that lets you push all your content in an Algolia index.

 ## Requirements